WHAT'S NEW FOR GROUPS

 Art and culture lovers will find much to love at the Chrysler Museum’s newly-expanded Perry Glass Studio, slated for a March 2025 grand opening.
 Tripling in size and offering more educational programs, the museum will further cement the studio's reputation as a world class glass institution.

-Nauticus has undergone a major renovation.
+Nauticus has undergone major renovation.
 The $21.5 million Reimagine Nauticus project features new interactive exhibits, a planetarium, a maritime simulator, and a public plaza with stunning views of the Elizabeth River.
 These new exhibits focus on interactive play, teaching visitors about Norfolk’s history as a port city, how we impact our environment, exhibits that dive into the design of sailboats and more.

 Norfolk is also excited to become a popular cruise destination.
 Starting in February, Carnival Cruise Line will offer year-round cruises to ports in the Eastern Caribbean and the Bahamas on the Carnival Sunshine, bringing a renewed sense of excitement for travelers to and from Mermaid City.